glutanimate/syntax-highlighting/docs/description.md

 1. Open the Add Note window in Anki.
 2. Compose your code snippet in your favorite text editor.
 3. Copy the code to the clipboard (e.g. Ctrl+C)
-4. Move the cursor to where you want to insert your code snippet.
+4. Move the cursor to to the field you want to insert your code snippet into
-5. In Anki, there should be a Thunderbolt icon in the top right-hand corner of your editing window with a dropdown.
+5. In the top right corner of the editing window there should be a new Thunderbolt icon with a dropdown.
-6. Choose the language your snippet is written in, and click the Thunderbolt, or use it's associated hotkey (default: `Alt+S`).
+6. Choose the language your snippet is written in, and click the Thunderbolt / use it's associated hotkey (default: `Alt+S`).
 7. Anki will copy your syntax highlighted snippet to the field

 Alternatively, you can compose your code directly in Anki, highlight it, and then click the lightning button.
-But it is much better to use a dedicated code editor with monospaced fonts and proper syntax highlighting.
+But generally it is much more convenient to use a dedicated code editor with monospaced fonts and proper syntax highlighting.

-The add-on will automatically remember the last programming language you chose, even after you restarting Anki.
+The add-on will automatically remember the last programming language you chose, even after restarting Anki.

 **CONFIGURATION**